First day of migrant evictions leads to confusion; only 3 removed from shelters

 “What would you do?
 If you didn’t have a place to live or any means to survive?” he asked.

-Exemptions will be determined on a case-by-case basis for people with medical issues, those who are in the process of leaving Chicago, securing housing or who need to quarantine, according to officials.
-Pregnant women are exempt, and families with children can receive three 30-day extensions.

-That leaves around 2,000 people — mostly men — to be evicted in waves by the end of April.

-Officials say they are running out of money to house migrants.
-Cristina Pacione Zayas, Johnson’s deputy chief of staff said at last week’s briefing that the city is trying to slowly “decompress” three shelters in particular: the Woodlawn shelter at the former Wadsworth Elementary School, the Gage Park fieldhouse on the Southwest Side and a building on North Elston Avenue in West Town.
+The 34 adults slated for eviction were at the Woodlawn shelter at the former Wadsworth Elementary School, the Gage Park fieldhouse on the Southwest Side and a building on North Elston Avenue in West Town.

-“These are some of our more expensive shelters to operate, and what we’re trying to do is optimize the resources that we have to be able to carry through,” she said.

-To prepare for evictions, several volunteers set up a table outside the shelter in Woodlawn on Sunday.
-They stacked sandwiches wrapped in plastic and bags of toiletries, hoping to offer resources to migrants who had been kicked out.
+To prepare for their removal, several volunteers set up a table outside the shelter in Woodlawn on Sunday.
+They set out sandwiches wrapped in plastic and bags of toiletries for migrants who had supposedly reached their time limit inside.

-No migrants had left by the 2 p.m. deadline city officials touted last week.
-Instead, migrants living at the shelter grabbed the food and donations en route to the laundromat around the corner.
-So volunteers packed up their table.
+But no migrants had left by the 2 p.m. deadline city officials touted at the briefing last week.
+So volunteers packed up their tables.

 “This is just the way life is for us,” said Moises Lopez, 21, when asked about the looming eviction notices.
 “The uncertainty.
 It’s not easy.
 There are many people who can’t work, and we don’t know what we’re going to do.”

-Most migrants don’t qualify for work permit authorization, a permit that gives them the right to legally work in the United States.
+Most migrants don’t qualify for work permit authorization, which gives them the right to legally work in the United States.
 Advocates say not having the document is a large barrier to migrants’ autonomy and economic independence.

-Having received thousands of new arrivals in the middle of winter, Johnson had previously delayed shelter stay limits three times.
-He cited inclement weather as a reason not to kick people out.
+Having received thousands of migrants on buses in the middle of winter, Johnson previously cited inclement weather as a reason to allow people to stay in shelters.
+Then this week, a large measles outbreak at a shelter on the Lower West Side contributed to the thousands of additional exemptions, officials said.

-Jaime Groth Searle, founder of Southwest Collective said the administration has flip-flopped its policy so much that people aren’t prepared.
+Jaime Groth Searle, founder of Southwest Collective said the administration has flip-flopped its policy so many times that migrants aren’t actually prepared to be asked to leave.

 “It’s a little bit of a surprise when they are told,” she said.
-“Now they have to start all over again.”
+“They have to start all over again.”

 Yorladis Reneteria, who stood outside the fieldhouse in Gage Park with her husband Aldo Reyes Sunday morning, said her eviction date wasn’t until April 30.
 Reneteria didn’t know of anyone inside who was leaving Sunday.